As Stand Up Paddleboards’s have gathered popularity over the recent decade – we’ve made an overlooking article about surfing SUP’s.

 Fin setup: 4 + 1

 Max Capacity: 210 lbs

-Conclusions: The most surfboard-alike board on the selection.
+Conclusions: The most surfboard-alike stand up paddleboard on the selection.
 This design has been created and tested in Hawaii in different conditions of waves.

 4. All-Around Cruiser

 Dimensions: 10’6″ x 30″, 11′ x 31″, 11’6 x 32″

 Longboard style sup for catching even the smallest waves out there.
 Great SUP!